North Central Health District

 • Early care and education (ECE) settings—improving nutrition and physical activity and increasing breastfeeding.

-• COVID-19, flu, and other routine vaccines—increasing awareness, confidence, demand, and access to routinely recommended adult vaccines, for racial and ethnic groups experiencing disparities in immunization, including uninsured adults.
+• Adult vaccines—increasing awareness, confidence, demand, and access to routinely recommended adult vaccines.

 SHINE Strategies